tpwo/pyzet/README.md

 [![Tests](https://github.com/wojdatto/pyzet/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/wojdatto/pyzet/actions/workflows/tests.yml)

-A Python app that makes it easier to use Zettelkasten with git repos.
+A small CLI tool that makes it easier to use Zettelkasten with git repos.

 ## How to use?